jonathansantacruz3/Setting-Up-DHCP-on-Windows-Server-2022/README.md

 ![image](https://github.com/jonathansantacruz3/Setting-Up-DHCP-on-Windows-Server-2022/assets/151465848/aafb855a-1ec0-4be2-9b05-ba0985a6fc45)

 In this window, it asks if you would like the system to automatically restart if it needs to update.
-I didn't check the box because production systems need to stay on for peformance and reliabilty.
+I didn't check the box because production systems need to stay on for performance and reliability.
 Then I clicked "Install" to confirm.

 ![image](https://github.com/jonathansantacruz3/Setting-Up-DHCP-on-Windows-Server-2022/assets/151465848/69a1f074-4745-4eda-8494-dcf17d281862)

 ![image](https://github.com/jonathansantacruz3/Setting-Up-DHCP-on-Windows-Server-2022/assets/151465848/999c4e9c-6dfd-450a-8329-c901cf6f3b09)

 <h3>Post DHCP Configuration</h3>